 Jump to the 10 questionsUse these on every provider call.
 The answers reveal more about a school than any brochure.
 If a provider can't answer clearly, that tells you something too.

-Ask for the specific accreditation body and registration number.
-Then verify it independently.
-In South Africa, look for Umalusi-accredited examining bodies (SACAI or IEB) for CAPS, and Cognia or Pearson accreditation for international curricula.
+Ask for the specific accreditation body and registration number, then verify it independently.
+For international curricula, look for recognised accreditation such as Cognia or Pearson Edexcel.
+For a national curriculum, check the country's quality-assurance body, in South Africa that means an Umalusi-accredited examining body (SACAI or IEB) for CAPS.
 "We're accredited" without specifics is a red flag.

 There's a big difference between a school with scheduled live classes where students can ask questions, and a platform that sells you access to pre-recorded content.
 Ask how many live lessons per subject per week, whether they're interactive, and whether they're recorded for replay.
 Some providers market "live lessons" when they mean a weekly Q&A session alongside otherwise self-study materials.